core-wg/resource-directory/draft-ietf-core-resource-directory.md

 <section title="Acknowledgments">

-<t>Szymon Sasin, Kerry Lynn, Esko Dijk, Peter van der Stok, Anders Brandt, Matthieu Vial, Sampo Ukkola and Linyi Tian have provided helpful comments, discussions and ideas to improve and shape this document.
+<t>Srdjan Krco, Szymon Sasin, Kerry Lynn, Esko Dijk, Peter van der Stok, Anders Brandt, Matthieu Vial, Michael Koster, Mohit Sethi, Sampo Ukkola and Linyi Tian have provided helpful comments, discussions and ideas to improve and shape this document.
 The authors would also like to thank their collagues from the EU FP7 SENSEI project, where many of the resource directory concepts were originally developed.</t>

 </section>